cagov/caldata-mdsa-training/docs/git/devops.md

 This guide provides a foundation for using Azure DevOps Repos and Azure DevOps for development projects.
 Refer to the following official Azure DevOps documentation for the additional information

+### **Writing Markdown**

+Writing markdown is important to learn when creating project documentation in markdown files (.md) and for writing Azure DevOps Work Items.
+This Microsoft [reference document](https://learn.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=azure-devops) is a great starting point.

-**Common Markdown features supported in both GitHub and Azure DevOps:**
+**Common Markdown features supported in Azure DevOps:**

 * **Headers:** \# H1, \#\# H2, \#\#\# H3, etc.
   * *Example:* \# This is a Heading 1